gmcw-team/gmcw-wiki/wiki/contributing.md

 # Contributing to the GM Community Wiki
 The GameMaker Community Wiki is a community-run wiki containing documentation, code snippets, and tutorials.
 It is maintained by you, the GameMaker user community.

-Anyone can contribute, and help build on this collection of knowledge for the benefit of all GameMaker users.
+Anyone can contribute, and help build this collection of knowledge for the benefit of all GameMaker users.

 ## How to Contribute
 Contribution is done using GitHub.
 The GMCW wiki pages are stored as [markdown](https://daringfireball.net/projects/markdown/) files in a github repository.
 You can contribute by merging your additions/edits into the repository.